turingschool/front-end-curriculum/lessons/module-2/this-is-confusing.md

 ### Learning Goals

+* Understand and describe what `this` is in JavaScript
-* Understand and determine what `this` points to in a codebase
+* Determine what `this` is referencing in a codebase

 ## Vocab